davidecaminati/MC01/how_to_install_OpenCV_on_Raspberry2.md

 cmake -D CMAKE_BUILD_TYPE=RELEASE -D CMAKE_INSTALL_PREFIX=/usr/local -D BUILD_NEW_PYTHON_SUPPORT=ON -D INSTALL_C_EXAMPLES=ON -D INSTALL_PYTHON_EXAMPLES=ON  -D BUILD_EXAMPLES=ON ..

 make
-or if you want to use multicore capability during compiling thy with this other make -j3
+or if you want to use multicore capability during compiling try with this other make -j3